 I’m a writer based in Indonesia and live in Jakarta (when I’m working) and Yogyakarta (when I’m not working).

-In 2015, I conducted qualitative analysis to uncover how civil society promote transparency using technology in the 2014 Indonesia presidential election.
-I made a research about Kawal Pemilu (kawalpemilu.org), a website that guards the vote counting process following the National Election Commission’s decision to upload voting results to its official government website.
-My research found, where governmental services do not or can not meet all the needs of constituents, Kawal Pemilu as the civil society organizations endeavour to fill the gaps.
+In 2015, I conducted a qualitative analysis to uncover how civil society promotes transparency using technology in the 2014 Indonesia presidential election.
+I made a research about Kawal Pemilu (kawalpemilu.org), a website that guards the vote-counting process following the National Election Commission’s decision to upload voting results to its official government website.
+My research found, where governmental services do not or can not meet all the needs of constituents, Kawal Pemilu as the civil society organizations endeavor to fill the gaps.
 In 2014, Kawal Pemilu demonstrates the importance of civil society in sustaining vibrant communities — both within and across borders in promoting transparency.

 If you are interested to work with me, you can reach me at:

 Email: amtina [dot] fathullatifah [at] gmail [dot] com

 Facebook: Tina Latief